 This recipe yields about one and a half gallon-size bags, and keeps well for up to two weeks.
 Now that you have a basic recipe and know how to make granola at home, the flavor possibilities are endless!

 If you’re looking for a decadent granola treat try ABK’s Peanut Butter Granola!

 How to make Granola

-- 1 14 oz box Kashi Go Lean Honey Almond Flax cereal or any grain or mixed grain cereal such as Meuslix or about 5 cups cereal whole grain
+- 1 -14 oz box Kashi Go Lean Honey Almond Flax cereal (about 8-10 cups) or any grain or mixed grain cereal such as Meuslix

 - 4 cups old fashioned oats